St. Louis legend Nelly gives his jacket to a 12-year-old fan after a show

 “That's how kids are — I guess they don't ever want to put their coats on,” Harris says with a laugh.
 “I can never get her to wear a coat to school, but she wore [Nelly’s coat] to school on Monday.
 She was not taking it off.
 She’s just been really excited about it; it’s all she’s been talking about.”

-As for the show itself, Harris said Nelly sounded great and performed hits from the past two decades, including the songs that first made her a fan.
-“I've been to quite a few concerts and it was probably the best show I've been to,” Harris adds.
+As for the show itself, Harris said Nelly sounded great and performed hits from the past two decades, including her favorite song of his, "Dilemma," featuring Kelly Rowland.

+“I've been to quite a few concerts, and it was probably the best show I've been to,” Harris says.
 “It was a lot of fun.”